 To be posted bi-weekly during the hunting season.

 Click here for more information on recent bird counts

 Hunt Maps2015-2016 Refuge waterfowl and pheasant hunting maps.
 Learn More

 Let in times for the 2015-2016 season are as follows: Tule Lake and Lower Klamath NWRs 4:30 a.m.; Lower Klamath NWR Oregon Straits Unit 5:00 a.m.
 Learn More

 General Season Dates and Bag Limits

-2015-2016 information to be determined, please check back in September.
-Learn More
+2015-2016 information to be approved by the State, please check back in September.

 Youth, Ladies and CWA Wounded Warrior special hunt information.
 Learn More